 Overall ratingNext up: Ride & brakes

-We personally favour the Triumph Street Scrambler over the 2019 Street Twin, and would reach into our pockets a little deeper to match its slightly more expensive price-tag.
+We favour the 2019 Triumph Street Scrambler over the Street Twin, and would reach into our pockets a little deeper to match its slightly more expensive price-tag.

 We prefer the off-road looks, stance and feel.
 It also feels more planted, grown-up and purposeful.

 The specific off-road mode and riding characteristics give the Scrambler a wider appeal, too; road or dusty track to the local pub this evening?

 In October 2019 Triumph introduced a £500 "personalisation contribution" to add some optional extras and make the bike your own.

 Once you've read this review and our owners' reviews, you may want to join an online club to meet likeminded folk.
 We'd suggest the Triumph Owner's Motor Cycle Club is a good place to start.